hkhanduja/avast/README.md

-﻿There are 3 projects in total
+﻿#There are 3 projects in total
-# Avast.PrimeNumbers.Web
+## Avast.PrimeNumbers.Web
-This is the start up web project where you can enter the value of N which is input from user for count of grid As per requirement it is incremented by 1 to display N+1 * N+1 grid(multiplication table)
+This is the start up web project where you can enter the value of N which is input from user for count of grid As per requirement it is incremented by 1 to display N+1 * N+1 grid(multiplication table) It is assumed that first row and first column of grid would display the list of N prime numbers and rest is just multiplication table
 ## Avast.Utilities

 * IPrimeNumbers.cs and Primenumbers.cs are the interface and its implementation for better testabilty and mocking (if required)